acysos/odoo-addons/payment_redsys_sale_digital/README.rst

    :alt: License: AGPL-3

 =============================================
-Redsys Payment Acquirer - Invoices
+Redsys Payment Acquirer - Sale Digital
 =============================================

-If exists show the invoices related to the order in the Redsys return url.
+Payment Acquirer: if exist add downloable documents to the Redsys return url.

 Installation
 ============

-You need to installa the module payment_redsys.
+You need to install the module payment_redsys.
 This module is in the same repository. https://github.com/acysos/odoo-addons/
 * Temporal out of depends until OCA repository approve it

+Also depends of website_digital.

 Configuration
 =============